11 Comments

 Good luck to you, Tina.
 I wish the best for your health. 🙂

-6. Dana Sherry Swierkos says:
+6. blank Dana Sherry Swierkos says:

 May I ask what happened to you from the IPL?

-7. freedomdove says:
+7. blank freedomdove says:

 Hi Dana.
 Yes, you may.
 It’s quite complicated and long, so I’ll try to summarize it in a few paragraphs.
 My IPL was for hair removal on my legs, bikini area, and underarms, so there was a lot of surface area involved (most IPL is done only on the face for things like acne scars, so most negative side effects are cosmetic only–which is, of course, a very traumatic thing to those people).
 After the first IPL session, not much happened besides a few headaches and feeling weird.
 It wasn’t until after the second one (about a month later) that the serious effects started occurring.
 I paid for three sessions and only had two done because of what was happening.
 I had the IPL in 2005, so my life has been in ruin for nearly 10 years because of it.